Brightline Train Station in Downtown Miami

 Brightline will have four stations: Miami, Fort Lauderdale, West Palm Beach and Orlando.
 Dubbed “MiamiCentral,” the Miami station is located at NW 1st Avenue between NW 3rd Street and NW 8th Street.
 The Orlando station is near the Orlando International Airport, as part of a new intermodal transportation hub.

 All stations are being constructed to connect to current public transportation options in each city.
-Railcars are also currently under construction and the first fully assembled train is scheduled to be completed by early 2017.
+Railcars are also currently under construction and the first fully assembled train was completed in January of 2017.

 "With the completion of the first coach-car shell, we are bringing our vision for a truly unique train service that will transform travel in Florida one step closer to fruition," says Michael Reininger, Brightline and All Aboard Florida president.
 The company also hopes to reduce greenhouse gas emissions and fuel consumption by removing 3 million vehicles from the road every year.